Purple white and red flowers.

 • <span class="p-color-bg">docker-compose.override.yml</span> which automatically overlays our base file with everything we need for development when we run <span class="p-color-bg">docker compose up -d</span>

 A new database needs to be seeded, the database cluster initialized and other day 1 operations.
-I’ve included two simple scripts, <span class="p-color-bg">up.dev.sh</span> and <span class="p-color-bg">up.prod.sh</span> for your reference and use. <span class="p-color-bg">up.dev.sh</span> builds our image, creates a database and seeds it with our data, typically done when developing your app. <span class="p-color-bg">up.prod.sh</span> instantiates the production environment of our app and database.
-It does not create and seed our database because we assume you already have a production database with production data.
+I’ve included a simple script, <span class="p-color-bg">up.dev.sh</span> for your reference and use. <span class="p-color-bg">up.dev.sh</span> builds our image, creates a database and seeds it with our data.

-Dockerfiles for Development and Production Deployments
+Dockerfiles for development and production deployments

 <span class="p-color-bg">Dockerfile.dev</span>